Renesas-EMEV2/Documentation/Android.md

 See how to in device/renesas/emev/sgx_new/eurasia_km/compile.txt, or build.sh

-I'd wish one day this step is integrated within the main Android build ***
+I wish one day this step is integrated within the main Android build.

 About OMX and SGX binaries
 --------------------------